Detector configuration of DECIGO/BBO and identification of cosmological neutron-star binaries: DECIGO/BBO

 In this subsection, we provide the noise spectrum of DECIGO and BBO for each effective interferometer mentioned in the previous subsection.
 The data stream $s_\alpha(t)$ of an interferometer $\alpha$ ({\it e.g.} $\alpha=$I or II) can be decomposed into GW signal $h_\alpha(t)$ and the detector noise $n_\alpha(t)$ as \beq s_\alpha(t)=h_\alpha(t)+n_\alpha(t). \eeq In Sec.~IV, the concrete expressions of the former $h_\alpha(t)$ are presented for individual chirping binaries.
 Assuming that the noise $n_\alpha(t)$ is statistically stationary, we take its Fourier transform as \beq {\tilde n}_\alpha(f)=\int_{-\infty}^\infty dt e^{2\pi if t} n_\alpha(t), \eeq and define its spectrum $S_h(f)$ by \beq \lla {\tilde n}_\alpha(f) {\tilde n}_\alpha(f')^*\rra=\frac12\delta(f-f') S_h(f). \eeq Here $\lla \cdot \rra$ represents an ensemble average.
 Since we only use the effectively L-shaped interferometers whose noise spectra are identical for given missions (DECIGO and BBO), we omitted the label $\alpha$ for the spectrum.
 In this paper we conservatively deal with an appropriate frequency regime $f\ge 0.2$Hz, considering the potential effects of WD/WD binaries \cite{farmer}.

-For its reference design parameters \footnote{We use the following parameters; the arm length 1000 km, the output laser power 10 W with wavelength $\lambda=532$nm, the mirror diameter 1 m with its mass 100 kg, and the finesse of FP cavity 10 \cite{kawamura2006}.}, the noise spectrum of DECIGO is fitted as
+For its reference design parameters \footnote{We use the following parameters; the arm length 1000 km, the output laser power 10 W with wavelength $\lambda=532$nm, the mirror diameter 1 m with its mass 100 kg, and the finesse of FP cavity 10 \cite{kawamura2006}.}, one can construct two L-shaped interferometers from a single triangular detector unit (see Fig.~\ref{ae}).
+Their noises are uncorrelated and the noise spectrum of such an L-shaped DECIGO is given by

 with $f_p=7.36 \mathrm{Hz}$.
 The first, second and third terms represent the shot noise, the radiation pressure noise and the acceleration noise, respectively.
-We have checked that, in the frequency regime $10^{-2}$-$10$Hz, this formula reproduces the sensitivity curve in Fig.~2 of Ref.~\cite{kawamura2006} with an error less than 1.41$\%$ \footnote{The original data for this comparison was provided by M. Ando.}.
+The above noise corresponds to rescaling the DECIGO noise spectrum in~\cite{kent2} by a factor $(\sqrt{3}/2)^{-2}$.
+This is due to the fact that in~\cite{kent2} the effect of the angle between detector arms being $60^\circ$ has been accounted for in the waveform amplitude while in this paper we include such an effect in the detector noise.

 For BBO with its reference parameters \footnote{The followings are the model parameters; arm length 50000 km, the laser power 300 W with wavelength $\lambda=500$nm, and the mirror diameter 3.5 m.}, we fit its noise curve shown in~\cite{cutlerharms} and use the following (non sky-averaged) expression;